 - Cockroaches: Enter garages through garage doors and drains.
 They often hide around building foundations.

 - Spiders and occasional invaders: Typically found in different areas throughout garage.

 For quick knockdown and lasting control, treat these areas with insecticides and Gentrol® IGRs.
-Recommended products include Essentria® Contact Spray or ExciteR™ combined with Gentrol® IGR Concentrate.
+Recommended products include Essentria®IC Pro or ExciteR™ combined with Gentrol® IGR Concentrate.